MobiKin

 • Click "Start" to begin the formatting process.

-• format usb drive
+• format usb disk

 • A warning will appear, indicating that all files will be deleted.
 Confirm by clicking "OK".